 N: Literally avant garde.
 They could have been made by machines.

 C: When stuff like that happens I find it really exciting.
 When stuff is referring back to the past, even though it can be good, you don't get that same excitement.
+Are there any new acts that have come up in the last few years that you get excited about?

 N: Yeah [pause].
 I always like to live a bit in the mainstream.
 I really liked, last year, Stuart Price's remix of 'Mr Brightside' for The Killers.
 In fact, 'The Sodom & Gomorrah Show' rhythm track is very influenced by that.
 There's a guy called Nathan Fake, I like him.
 It's all backing tracks with no vocals on.
 I listen to tonnes of electronic music, that I just have playing in the house, for the ambience really.
 But every now and then you get a record...
 I really wish there were more records that were fantastic collections of pop songs, but I don't think you get many of them really.
 I think The Killers album was pretty much that.
 I liked most of the tracks on it quite a lot.
 In a way, I don't like the Arctic Monkeys like that, although I'm quite an Arctic Monkeys fan, but I don't find myself excited about it.
 I don't like the social realism.
 I've never really bought into a celebration of normal life.
 I prefer it when normal life goes on the skids, because then it gets interesting and you can big it up, which I guess is what we do.
 'I love you, you pay my rent', you know?
 But I think 'I Bet You Look Good On The Dancefloor' was a really good record, but there's this assumption of normality, and we're just normal people and there's all these pretentious wankers out there...